|« PreviousNext »|

 Cost for the operation listed in the line item based on the unblended rate.
 For some operations, such as BoxUsage for a full hour of an Amazon EC2 instance, the unblended rate and the unblended cost are the same.
 For other operations, such as I/O requests or data transfer, this column is the product of the blended rate multiplied by the value in the Usage Quantity column.

-The following graph shows usage by an acount over the course of a 24-hour period.
+The following graph shows usage by an account over the course of a 24-hour period.
 The account has purchased four Reserved Instances, which meets demand in every hour except between 5:00:00 AM and 11:59:59 AM.
 During these hours, up to four additional instances operate to meet demand.
 In addition, low demand requires only three instances during two hours from 7:00:00 PM to 8:59:59 PM.

 Note: When you do not use Reserved Instance capacity, the reservation is not applied to overages in other hours.
 For consolidated billing customers, unused capacity can be applied to other accounts in the family for identical usage types in the same Availability Zone.